 Kavita Ramdas became CEO in 1996, serving until 2010.
 Under Kavita’s leadership, Global Fund for Women experienced unprecedented growth, with assets increasing from $6 million to $21 million.
 Her powerful advocacy and thought leadership won hearts and minds, and mobilized resources and attention for women’s rights.

-Musimbi Kanyoro joined the organization in 2011.
-Under her leadership, Global Fund for Women celebrated a major milestone – surpassing $100 million in total grantmaking.
+Musimbi Kanyoro joined the organization in 2011, serving as President and CEO until 2019.
+Under her leadership, Global Fund for Women celebrated a major milestone – surpassing $140 million in total grantmaking.
 Musimbi focused the organization’s program areas and added more comprehensive learning, monitoring, and evaluation.